The deform filter in Affinity Photo can be used to distort and transform images in countless ways to deform images and type etc.

 You can add handles all the way around an image and then just distort parts of the center of the image and drag those out to create interesting edge effects or frame distortions (though all are warped and curved and not straight edged distortions)

-It would be another useful feature is there was a 'don't move the edge' option.
+It would be another useful feature is there was a 'don't move the edge' option or a pin edges command.
 You can use the marque to select multiple handles to move at the same time and that can also be useful to create an interesting deform effect of pulling all the handles (or perhaps not all) at the same time

 You can then repeat this deformation effect with the result of the previous filter to create a truly mixed up and abstract image